yunusmujadidi/yunusmujadidi/README.md

 ### Hi there 👋

-i'm Yunus, currently learning javascript for fun. nice to meet you :)
+i'm Yunus, currently learning javascript for fun. open to new opportunities and collaborations.

 ## main stacks